Can You Sell a House With Liens in California?

 Read the guide →If your property is mostly clean and retail-ready, read the cash offer vs listing guide first.
 If the house is vacant, inherited, rental-owned, damaged, or behind on maintenance, start with the situation-specific guide.
 Then compare that information with the local area guide for your city so you understand how local market conditions may affect the sale path.

 No online article can replace legal, tax, foreclosure, probate, or financial advice.
 But a good article can help you ask better questions and avoid unclear offers.
-When you are ready, you can request a property review and compare whether a direct as-is sale is worth considering.
+When you are ready, you can send the address and compare whether a direct as-is sale is worth considering.